-The principal services provided by the Company fit within three categories: treatment and disposal of industrial wastes ("Treatment and Disposal"); field services provided at customer sites ("Field Services");

-and specialized repackaging, treatment and disposal services for laboratory chemicals and household hazardous wastes ("CleanPack"-Registered Trademark-).
-The Company markets these services through its sales organizations and, in many instances, services in one area of the business support or lead to work in other service lines.
+The Company provides a wide range of hazardous waste management services.
+The services provided can be discussed in three categories; treatment and disposal of industrial wastes ("Treatment and Disposal"); site services provided at customer sites ("Site Services"); and specialized repackaging, treatment and disposal services for laboratory chemicals and household hazardous wastes ("CleanPack" -Registered Trademark-).
+Although they are discussed separately to provide an understanding of the services offered, Site Services and CleanPack as well as the collection of industrial wastes from customers are managed as one full line service offering.
+Site Services, CleanPack and the collection of industrial wastes from customers are all typically provided from one service location.
+The Company markets these services through its sales organizations and, in many instances, services in one category support or lead to work in other service categories.

-In addition to these three principal services, the Company also provides technical services such as analytical testing, site characterization, remediation and personnel training.
-Such technical services primarily support the Company's principal services, although technical services are also offered to a limited extent on a stand-alone commercial basis.
+In addition to these three principal categories, the Company also provides technical services such as analytical testing, site characterization, remediation, personnel training, and consulting and information management services.
+Such technical services primarily support the Company's principal services, although technical services are also offered on a stand-alone commercial basis.